Aaryan-Nakhat/Sarcasm-Detection/README.md

 The dataset used for this project is taken from Kaggle (<a href = "https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection">dataset</a>).

 The dataset consists of approximately 55k records.
-Each record consists of three attributes:
+Each record consists of 3 attributes:

 * ```is_sarcastic```: 1 if the record is sarcastic otherwise 0